space-chat/space-chat/README.md

-# SPACECHAT
+# SPACECHATTTTTT

 _What if you could magically understand anyone in the world?
 What if you could experience a conversation beyond words?_

 Spacechat is a virtual reality chatroom that allows users to interpret and experience speech with multiple senses.
 Users enter a mesmerizing digital world where they can speak with others in twelve languages using automatic realtime translation, and watch the emotional content of their conversation rendered dazzlingly in virtual reality.

-Created by @elsa-brown, @thefishter, @keziyah, and @ssundby
-Powered by A-Frame, WebGL, socket.io, React.js, Redux, Node.js, Express.js
+Created by @elsa-brown, @thefishter, @keziyah, and @ssundby Powered by A-Frame, WebGL, socket.io, React.js, Redux, Node.js, Express.js

 ## An immersive multi-sensory communication experience